Candidate entanglement invariants for two Dirac spinors: Invariants of the spinor representation of the proper orthochronous Lorentz group

 \section{Invariants of the spinor representation of the proper orthochronous Lorentz group}

 A physical quantity is said to be Lorentz covariant if it transforms under some representation of the Lorentz group.
-In particular, a Lorentz covariant scalar remains the same under the scalar representation of the Lorentz group and is said to be a Lorentz invariant.
-In the following we refer to a covariant scalar under the proper orthochronous Lorentz group as a Lorentz invariant.
-Thus, we do not distinguish between scalars and pseudo-scalars, that change sign under parity inversion, and call both Lorentz invariants.
+In particular, a Lorentz covariant scalar that remains the same under all Lorentz transformations is said to be a Lorentz invariant scalar.
+A Lorentz covariant scalar that changes sign under parity inversion but is invariant under all other Lorentz transformations is said to be a Lorentz pseudo-scalar.
+In the following we refer to a covariant scalar that is invariant under the proper orthochronous Lorentz group as a Lorentz invariant.
+Thus, we do not distinguish between Lorentz scalars and pseudo-scalars and call both Lorentz invariants.

 From the form of the generators $S^{\rho\sigma}$ of the spinor representation of the proper orthochronous Lorentz group in Eq. (\ref{gene}) and the properties of the matrix $C$ given in Eq. (\ref{uub}) we see that